chipguyhere/RuggedPaxCompanion/README.md

 for the first 20 seconds after a door is closed.
 This is so a person closing the door doesn't inadvertently unlock the door again just by walking near it.

+If you're connecting the motion detector to the Companion board and using it to cut lock power, there is no longer any reason to wire the motion detector to (for example) the Exit Button input on the Paxton board.

 ## Door lock connection
 If your lock is "locked while powered", then it is ideal to route the power through *both* the Paxton Net2 ACU's Relay 1, and the Ruggeduino Companion's Relay 1, both on the normally